-At the end of February 2014 covert Russian troops began to infiltrate Crimea.
-Initially there was no display of identifying insignia.
-The troops began the takeover of strategic locations, including the regional airport and media outlets.
-In early March the Crimean Parliament organized a status referendum that was widely considered illegal, but recognized by Russia.
-It was reported that 97 per cent of voters were in favour of joining Russia; Russia then moved to annex Crimea.
+At the end of February 2014, covert Russian troops, wearing no identifying insignia, began to infiltrate Crimea.
+The troops began to take over strategic locations, including the regional airport and media outlets.
+In early March, the Crimean parliament organized a referendum on the status of Crimea vis-à-vis Ukraine that was widely considered illegal.
+It was reported that 97 per cent of voters supported joining Russia; Russia then moved to annex Crimea.
 Since then, there have been reports of abuse and discrimination against Crimean Tatars.

-Concurrent with the annexation of Crimea, unrest was gaining momentum in the eastern regions of Donetsk and Luhansk.
-By spring both regions were involved in armed conflict.
+Concurrent with the 2014 annexation of Crimea, unrest was gaining momentum in the eastern regions of Donetsk and Luhansk.
+By spring, both regions were involved in armed conflict.
 Separatist groups took control of many cities and strategic infrastructure, such as government buildings.
 Declarations of independence were made in both Donetsk and Luhansk.
-Pro-Russian demonstrations in other regions, such as the cities of Karkhiv and Odessa, were suppressed, but Donetsk and Luhansk disintegrated into civil conflict.
+Pro-Russian demonstrations in other areas of Ukraine, such as Karkhiv and Odessa, were suppressed, but Donetsk and Luhansk disintegrated into civil conflict.
 There are widespread reports that Russia is helping local separatist forces, but Russia denies this.

-Ukraine has requested military and arms support from the international community to combat separatist fighters in the east amid rising concerns about Russia.
-While the international community has been reluctant to send arms, the United States, Britain, and Canada have provided non-lethal military equipment.
+Ukraine has requested military and arms support from the international community to respond to separatist attacks in the east.
+While most countries have been reluctant to send arms to Ukraine, the United States, Britain, and Canada have provided non-lethal military equipment.
 Some external support has come in the form of training programs.
-In February 2015 the Ukrainian government arranged to buy arms from the United Arab Emirates in a military and technical cooperation agreement.
+In February 2015, the Ukrainian government arranged to buy arms from the United Arab Emirates in a military and technical cooperation agreement.
 The Ukrainian armed forces had a defence budget of $3.38-billion in 2014 and $3.91-billion in 2015 (The Military Balance, Vol. 116, 204).

-There have been widespread allegations that separatist forces were being given weapons by Russia; U.S. and NATO officials reported evidence of cross-border movements of military supplies into Ukraine.
-Russia has consistently denied these allegations and accused U.S. intelligence services of assisting the Ukrainian government in fighting the separatists.
-Reports suggest that separatist groups accessed weaponry left behind at military bases and captured weapons in skirmishes.
+There have been widespread allegations that separatist forces are being given weapons by the Russian military; U.S. and NATO officials reported evidence of cross-border movements of military supplies from Russia into Ukraine.
+Russia has consistently denied these allegations and accused U.S. intelligence services of helping Ukraine to suppress separatist fighters.
+Reports suggest that separatist groups have both accessed weaponry left behind at Ukrainian military bases and captured weapons in skirmishes with Ukrainian troops.

-The Armament Research Services (ARES) suggested that a large quantity of separatists’ weapons could have been acquired from internal stockpiles left over from the Soviet era while pointing out specific weapons produced in Russia that were not known to be part of the Ukrainian arsenal.
+The Armament Research Services (ARES) suggested that a large quantity of separatists’ weapons could have been acquired from internal stockpiles left over from the Soviet era.
 A number of reports indicate that separatist fighters accessed internal and external arms trafficking networks.

-Ukraine historically received energy from Russia on a credit system.
-In the course of the conflict, Russia increased the price of gas and asked that Ukraine’s gas debt be settled.
-At the end of October 2014 Russia and Ukraine agreed on a payment plan to clear Ukraine’s debt and on the continuation of Russian gas exports to Ukraine.
-Russia threatened to cut off Ukraine’s natural gas supply in late February 2015 and did so on November 25 Ukraine declared that it had decided to stop purchasing natural gas from Russia (International Crisis Group).
-Ukraine also reduced and on occasions cut the power supply to Crimea after its annexation by Russia.
-Conflict in the east, where most mines are located, disrupted Ukraine’s coal supply.
+During the Soviet period, Ukraine received energy from Russia on a credit system.
+Following independence, Ukraine continued to source much of its energy from Russia, although there was some domestic production of oil and natural gas, and exports of electricity and coal.
+Over the course of the recent conflict, Russia increased the price of gas and requested that Ukraine settle its gas debt.
+At the end of October 2014, Russia and Ukraine agreed to clear Ukraine’s debt through a new payment plan and to continue Russian gas exports to Ukraine.
+Russia cut off Ukraine’s natural gas supply in late February 2015 and on November 25, Ukraine declared that it had decided to stop purchasing natural gas from Russia (International Crisis Group).
+Ukraine also reduced and, on occasions, cut the power supply to Crimea after its annexation by Russia.
+Conflict in the east, where most coal mines are located, has disrupted Ukraine’s coal supply.

-In 2013 Russia provided Ukraine with a $3-billion loan that Ukraine was unable to repay by the due date of December 20, 2014.
+In 2013, Russia provided Ukraine with a $3-billion loan, which remained unpaid at the December 20, 2014 deadline.
 In mid-November 2015, Russia offered to extend the payback period for the loan, but Ukraine rejected the proposal.
-When Ukraine declared that it would not pay back the loan, Russia considered legal action (Reuters).
+When Ukraine declared that it would not pay back the loan, Russia launched a lawsuit against it (Reuters).